 4. Think twice before visiting your go-to fast fashion store

-5. Use recycled pens or fountain pens
+5. Use recycled pens and pencil highlighters

 You have another option: buying eco-friendly stationery.
 Surprisingly, they are not that expensive, and there’s a lot to choose from.